-5.6.2.
+4.6.6.
 Distances from NON-combustible materials:

-The stove can be recessed in a suitable sized non-combustible fireplace but a permanent free air gap of at least 50mm must be left around the sides and top and at least 50mm at the back of the stove to obtain reasonable heat output and for access to the stove for removal and maintenance.
-A clearance of 150mm will give a better heat output
+The stove can be recessed in a suitable sized non-combustible fireplace or stood close to non-combustible walls but a permanent free air gap of at least 50mm is recommended to be left around the sides and top and at least 50mm at the back of the stove to obtain reasonable heat output and for access to the stove for removal and maintenance.
+A clearance of 150mm will give a better heat output.